 If you are already a registered physiotherapist, please see our Continuing Professional Development webpage.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

-Please note that our MSc Physiotherapy (pre-registration) programme, is an intensive two year course based at our Colchester campus.
+Please note that our MSc Physiotherapy (Pre-Registration) is an intensive two-year course based at our Colchester Campus.

 Postgraduate study is the chance to take your education to the next level.
 These carefully selected modules will give you the chance to explore, question, and create powerful ideas.
 Picked to give you an extensive and in-depth education, they’ll equip you with the specialist knowledge, vital transferrable skills, and the confidence to make a genuine difference to the world around you.